hicksjduk/csbadders/README.md

 The state is stored in the page itself, so if you close the page you will need to start again from scratch.

-The app is written in Java using Spring Boot.
-It can be run locally by running the [`Application` class](src/main/java/uk/org/thehickses/csbadders/Application.java).
+The app is written in Java using Spring Boot and Freemarker templating.
+It can be run locally by running the
+[`Application` class](src/main/java/uk/org/thehickses/csbadders/Application.java).
 It is currently hosted on Google Cloud Platform;
 changes to the app are automatically deployed when checked in to the `main` branch.